-Keep your tanks well flushed out when the recreational vehicle is not in use.
-Allowing the tank to sit with any contents for more than a couple of days will ensure some sort of build-up on the monitor probes in the side of the tank and future monitor reading problems, even if this is the first time you have used your recreational vehicle.
+Keep your tanks well flushed out when the vehicle is not in use.
+Allowing the tank to sit with any contents for more than a couple of days will ensure some sort of build-up on the monitor probes in the side of the tank and future monitor reading problems, even if this is the first time you have used your RV.
 One way to help flush them out is to drain them at the campground, then fill each tank half full of water for the trip home.
 The constant agitation while driving home usually does a good job of cleaning the tanks.
-Then, before you plan to store the recreational vehicle or stop for a while, stop at a local approved dumping station and drain the tanks completely.
+Then, before you arrive at home, stop at a local approved dumping station and drain the tanks completely.